bitmakerlabs/learn_ruby/README.md

 $ rbenv rehash
 ```

 Now you're ready to run Bundler and install all your project gem dependencies.
+Change into the directory of the project with a `Gemfile` and then run:

 ```bash
 $ bundle install